Written by: Richard Fong

 Some businesses don’t have a branded logo, but even a JPEG of your business’s name is better than nothing.
 Most businesses just don’t have the time to fully flesh out all their directory listings.
 There just aren’t enough hours in the day to fill out tons of forms and take phone calls.

 That’s why many businesses who market at the local level reach out to an agency to take care of the directory listing process for them.
 With a small investment, an agency will get you listed quickly thoroughly, and accurately, and they can even offer other SEO services.
+If you're looking for SEO services in Santa Clarita, consider how local SEO agencies can support your business in California.

 If you’ve got the time an inclination, we’ve compiled a list of the 65 of the most reputable local business directories to help.
 All of these sites have a domain authority of 40 or higher, a metric invented by Moz that estimates how valuable a certain domain is.